badoo/MVICore/documentation/binder/binder-advanced.md

 ## Changing reactive chain between input and output

 As described [here](../binder/#binding-reactive-endpoints),
-we use a simple transformer to convert between output and input types.
+we can use a simple transformer to convert between output and input types.
 ```kotlin
 val output: ObservableSource<A> = TODO()
 val input: Consumer<B> = TODO()